 Can rent-to-own or lease-to-own ever be a good idea

 Yes, in some narrow situations.
-It can work when the buyer has substantial income, a clear and realistic plan to qualify for a mortgage within the time frame, and a genuine long-term interest in that specific property.
+It can work when the buyer has substantial income, a clear and realistic plan to qualify for a mortgage within the timeframe, and a genuine long-term interest in that specific property.
 It also needs a carefully written contract, a fair purchase price and proper legal and financial advice.
 Even then, it is not a magic shortcut.
 It is one tool in a particular set of circumstances.

 Share This Post: